hexamite/hx19-java/README.md

     <serial> ::= '<' <text> '>'

 That is, any text enclosed in '<' and '>' should be sent to the serial port.
-The only restriction on text is that it cannot contian '<' or '>'.
+The text cannot contain '<' or '>'.

     <forward> ::= '[' <message> ']'